Combatant94/uk-retail-sales-trends-forecast-1988-2025/README.md

 ### 👤 About Me

 📍 London, UK

 🎓 MSc Data Science — Birkbeck, University of London

 🔗 [LinkedIn](https://www.linkedin.com/in/mohd-nafees-59863524b/)

 📧 [nafees.mohd.datascientist25@gmail.com](mailto:nafees.mohd.datascientist25@gmail.com)

 🗓️ November 2025

 ---

-### 🌍 Why This Project Matters

-This project represents a complete, real-world workflow — from messy Excel data to meaningful business insight.

-It blends technical analysis with communication — exactly what employers look for.

-⭐ If you find this useful, please star the repository — it helps my portfolio reach more people.

----

-### 🖼️ Add Final Visual

-* 🔧 **Workflow Image or GIF**
-  *Caption:* “Complete workflow — Python data cleaning → SQL modelling → Power BI dashboard → Report.”

----

-✅ Everything in this README is:

-* Factually verified from your notebooks and data
-* Human-written with natural tone and structure
-* Ready for GitHub — all you need is to drag in your visuals

----

-Would you like me to generate the `requirements.txt` (with only your actual notebook libraries: pandas, matplotlib, seaborn, prophet, scipy, etc.) next so you can complete the repo setup?